fieldtrip/website/reference/ft_sourcedescriptives.md

    cfg.resolutionmatrix = 'yes' or 'no' (default = 'no')
    cfg.feedback         = 'no', 'text' (default), 'textbar', 'gui'

- The following option only applies to LCMV single-trial timecourses. cfg.fixedori         = 'within_trials' or 'over_trials' (default = 'over_trials')
+ The following option only applies to LCMV single-trial time courses. cfg.fixedori         = 'within_trials' or 'over_trials' (default = 'over_trials')

  If repeated trials are present that have undergone some sort of